C191068/Ali_Khatami_Ether.js5/README.md

 we get the promise in it's pending state because our code actually finish before our contract <br>
 could finish deploying <br>

+that's why await keyword is so important it at tells the code  to wait until the contract is deployed <br>